Shaun Tan has this to say about the word as applied to his work:

 This story is an example of how well Cheever is able to bring the reader into the story.
 The first paragraph offers a wonderful description of setting.
 He makes use of the second person, moving from the universal to the specific social group, ending/beginning with the priest.
 Drinking too much is juxtaposed against the church.
 Slate use the word ‘litany’ to describe the feeling evoked by the first paragraph.
 A litany is a ritual repetition of prayers when applied to the church, but is also used outside church settings to describe something which feels repetitious in a tedious sort of way.

 At one point Cheever wanted to parallel the tale of Narcissus, a character in Greek mythology who died while staring at his own reflection in a pool of water, which Cheever dismissed as too restrictive.
 As published, the story is highly praised for its blend of realism and surrealism, the thematic exploration of suburban America, especially the relationship between wealth and happiness, as well as his use of myth and symbolism.

 The turning point is marked by the onset of the storm.
 Ned sees the first red and yellow leaves and starts to get signs that things are not all right.
 Yet Netty loves the storm.
 It’s a big drinker’s story.
-Along with the idea that nothing ever changes is another idea of let it all come down.
-Inviting destruction.
+Along with the idea that nothing ever changes is another idea of ‘let it all come down’.
+Invite destruction.
 In the opening paragraph everything is lovely.
-The cloud is like a city, but no ordinary cloud.
+The cloud is like a city, but this is no ordinary cloud.

 Cheever has written an intensely dark story, there are comic elements, such as when the drivers on the highway throw things at him.
 Even the epic journey itself is fake and therefore laughable.
 But there is both pleasure and misery in this story.
 It’s a very slow apocalypse.
 The beautiful people are moving on, no longer beautiful; Ned has lost everything he ever held dear.
 The comic elements make this darkness even darker.